 Each year, approximately eight City/County Management Fellows who demonstrate a history of public service and a commitment to a future in local government management are selected through a rigorous process.

-Applicants are selected from a pool of outstanding Master of Public Administration (MPA) candidates already offered admission to the USC Sol Price School of Public Policy.
+Applicants are selected from a pool of outstanding Master of Public Administration (MPA) and Master of Public Policy (MPP) candidates already offered admission to the USC Sol Price School of Public Policy.
 Outstanding alumni executives from the field of public administration participate in the final selection of Fellows.

 Characteristics of a Fellow